vschagen/mtk-eip93/README.md

 Initial attemps for the EIP-93 Crypto Engine Driver.
 This Crypto Engine is available in the Mediatek MT7621 SoC.

+THIS WAS AN INTITAL ATTEMPT.
+ITS OLD AND BUGGY.
+DONT USE!!

 It enables hardware crypto for:
 * DES-ECB/CBC
 * 3DES-ECB/CBC